-Assignments: Three exams worth 100 points each.
+Assignments: There will be three quizzes worth 100 points each.
+The dates for the quizzes may change.
 Students will write one paper worth 100 points.
-Chapter outlines worth 5pts each (students must complete 10 of 16 which on due at the start of each chapter in class).
-The homework for each chapter is due the day we begin the chapter and must be typed.
+Chapter outlines worth 5pts each (students must complete 10 of 16 which are on due at the start of each chapter in class).
+The homework for each chapter is due the day we begin the chapter and must be typed and given to the instructor NOT posted on Sakai.
 The guidelines for the paper will be developed in class.
+The dates for assignments and exams will be announced in class.
+The dates on Sakai are only placeholders.